gauravve/online-demo/files/html/onlinedemo/onlinedemo.markdown

 	* ops-north / ops-north
 	* ops-south / ops-south
 * change environment-specific settings in one of the available dictionaries, then redeploy the application to see the changes you made.
+* deploy the PetPortal/1.0 package to the ACC or PROD environments.
+Be sure to fill out the deployment checklist before starting this deployment.